peterzh/signals/README.md

 `pred.if(trueSig, falseSig)` returns a signal that is takes the current value of `trueSig` when `pred` is true, or `falseSig` otherwise.

-`cond(pred1, value1, pred2, value2, ...)` returns a signal that takes the value from the first `valueN` signal whose corresponding predicate `predN` is true.
+`cond(pred1, value1, pred2, value2, ...)` returns a signal that takes the value from the first `valueX` (with X in 1...N) signal whose corresponding predicate `predX` is true.

 `what.keepWhen(pred)` returns a signal that takes each new value from `what` whenever `pred` is true. i.e. `pred` acts as a gate to filter values from what.